Porcelain Crochet Artist Kristen Wicklund

-This week’s crochet artist profile is of Kristen Wicklund, an artist and designer who works with fiber, pottery and recycled plastic bags.
+This week’s crochet artist profile is of Kristen Wicklund, an artist and designer who works with fiber and pottery as well as beading and quilting.
 This combination of materials has led to an interesting body of work rooted in natural, simple designs.

 About Crochet Artist Kristen Wicklund